Pacifiers are an excellent tool to help soothe a fussy baby, but they aren’t all made the same. Here are the best non-toxic pacifiers for your baby.

 The Best Non-Toxic Pacifier For Baby

-This is a silicone one piece pacifer that is very popular with parents and is distributed in hospitals worldwide.
+This is a silicone one-piece pacifier that is very popular with parents and is distributed in hospitals worldwide.
+The Philips Avent Soothie helps calm and soothe newborns.
+It has a unique shape that comfortably fits newborn mouths without inhibiting normal development.

 |Dishwasher Safe||Wide Shield Can Be Heavy For Newborn (Better Suited For 3+ Months)|

-This is our number 1 recommendation as the best non-toxic pacifier due to the price point, shape of nipple and amazing reviews from parents on our team at Baby Gadget List and t hose on Amazon reviews.
+This is our number 1 recommendation as to the best non-toxic pacifier due to the price point, the shape of the nipple and amazing reviews from parents on our team at Baby Gadget List and those on Amazon reviews.

 This pacifier is made with 100% medical-grade silicone that’s BPA, PVC, latex, and phthalate-free.